Aw4iskh4n/au-qec-form-filler/README.md

 - Submits Online Learning Feedback forms for all available courses.
 - Rich terminal output for better user experience.

+## Executable

+You can also download and run the executable file directly without setting up the Python environment.

+### Download and Run the Executable

+1. Download the latest executable file from the [releases](https://github.com/Aw4iskh4n/au-qec-form-filler/releases) page.
+2. Run the executable file (`QEC.exe`).
+3. Enter your login credentials when prompted.

 ## Requirements

 - Python 3.6 or higher